ibm-cloud-docs/pattern-migration-options-vmware-workloads/overview.md

 -   Opportunity to move VMware managed services and VMWare automation maintenance to IBM Cloud VMWare Cloud Foundation as a Service.
 A disaster recovery as a service (DRaaS) is optional add-on.

 -   Advanced Cloud Services – access to latest GPUs such as Nvidia and Intel for AI client solutions along with IBM Watsonx services GenAI, Inferencing and Machine Learning to fast-tract innovation into business processes.
+Aditional performance benefits using latest Intel Saphire Rapids accelerator feature are possible for vSAN storage configured with Express Storage Architecture (ESA) using the CPU offloading capability.

 -   Optimize x86 Workloads – in moving to IBM Cloud there is further opportunity to optimize the x86 workload to alternative IBM cloud enabled virtualization platforms such as KVM, Xen, PowerVM or LinuxOne on Z platform.